New! LIVE Masterclass with Q&A

 TraumaSolutions A red speech bubble with the word "NEW!" in bold white capital letters, highlighting the latest insights on healing and understanding the body’s response to attachment trauma.

-Learn LIVE with Dr. Grand
+Learn LIVE with Rose Viggiano

 Register to Save Your Spot!

-Thursday, May 21, 2026 @ 11 am MT | 1 pm ET
+Tuesday, July 21, 2026 @ 11 am MT | 1 pm ET

-2026 David Grand Masterclass Registration (May)
+2026 Rose Viggiano Masterclass Registration

 Subscribe